sashalvna/SFRD_fit/README.md

 </a>

 <h1>
-An analytical fit to the SFRD(z,Z)
+An analytical fit to the metallicity-dependent cosmic star formation history, SFRD(z,Z)
 <h1>

 <h3>